webplatform/docs/javascript/RegExp/index.md

 }}
 }}
 {{Remarks_Section
-|Remarks=The required property argument can be any one of the '''RegExp''' object properties.
+|Remarks=The required property argument can be any one of the <code>RegExp</code> object properties.

-The '''RegExp''' object cannot be created directly, but is always available for use.
-Until a successful regular expression search has been completed, the initial values of the various properties of the '''RegExp''' object are as follows:
+The <code>RegExp</code> object cannot be created directly, but is always available for use.
+Until a successful regular expression search has been completed, the initial values of the various properties of the <code>RegExp</code> object are as follows:

 {{{!}} class='wikitable'
 {{!}}-